 I recall a friend’s mother working as a secretary in the 1970s who was great on the typewriter.
 She could really type words fast.
 But when computers debuted in the 80s, she was made redundant and replaced by a savvier computer user, who couldn’t type as fast as her.
 But she was so focused on improving her ability to type fast, she completely missed the bigger picture—that typing fast on a typewriter would not be as important as learning to use the computer.

 Just think of the products and services you use today.
 How many of these products are from companies that existed 60 years ago?
-We fly on AirAsia, buy furniture from IKEA, buy our computers from Dell, drink coffee at Starbucks, search for information via Google and get leadership training from Leaderonomics!
+We fly on AirAsia, buy furniture from IKEA, buy our computers from Dell, drink coffee at Starbucks, use apps like Necole for personalised learning, search for information via Google and get leadership development and training from Leaderonomics!

 Having a company byline that includes “established 1850” is almost a liability today.
 Reputation counts for nothing anymore.
 Shell, has a home base in the UK and has a reputation as a producer of high quality petrol.
 Yet, in their UK home market, Tesco, a supermarket, is the biggest petrol retailer.

 So, how do these companies lose their leadership positions?

 One reason may be “social proof”, a theory developed by psychologist Robert Cialdini (Note 1).
 The larger a crowd of people at the scene of an accident, the more likely no one will help the victims.
 If everyone is passive, everyone thinks that there is no emergency.
 Cialdini’s theory claims, “If a lot of people are doing the same thing, they must know something we don’t.”

 Companies foolishly adopt this “follow-the-leader” attitude.
 Wang Laboratories, who established themselves as a major computer force in the 80s, decided to follow industry leader IBM and forgo the PC market.
 Today they do not exist.
 Another reason, assert business gurus Charan and Useem, is that